Nunca Es Suficiente

-"Nunca Es Suficiente" is a song by Mexican recording artist Natalia Lafourcade from her fifth studio album Hasta la Raíz (2015).
+"Nunca Es Suficiente" is a song by Mexican singer-songwriter Natalia Lafourcade from her fifth studio album Hasta la Raíz (2015).
 The song was released on February 10, 2015, by Sony Music México as the second single from the album.
 It was written by Lafourcade alongside Daniela Azpiazu, Anthony López and was produced with Argentine producer Cachorro López, who also produced many of the songs from the album.

 "Nunca Es Suficiente" was met with positive reviews from music critics.
 It garnered commercial success, being one of her most commercially successful songs alongside "Hasta la Raíz".
 A cumbia version of the song was released in 2018 with Mexican group Los Ángeles Azules, to great commercial success.
 The version won Regional Mexican Song of the Year at the 2020 Billboard Latin Music Awards.

 Background and release

 In 2012, Lafourcade released Mujer Divina – Homenaje a Agustín Lara, a tribute album to Mexican singer and songwriter Agustín Lara, consisting of songs composed by him.
 The album came after Lafourcade explored Lara's catalog for a performance finding a deep connection to his work.
 Mujer Divina was met with critical acclaim while Lara's songs inspired her next album.
 Her following album, Hasta la Raíz, was released in 2015 after a year where Lafourcade visited different places including Veracruz, Colombia, and Cuba seeking peace and inspiration for the writing process.
 Hasta la Raíz was inspired by Mexico, according to Lafourcade, "one of the things that I wanted to happen with this album was to find again the connection of Mexico with its people".
 In addition, Lara's music was the "closest and immediate reference" for the composition of the songs.
 The album was her sixth project overall as well as her first album of original material since Hu Hu Hu, released in 2009.

 "Nunca Es Suficiente" was first released as a promotional single on January 21, 2015.
 On February 10, 2015, the song was issued as the second single from the album.
 The song appeared as the ninth track in Lafourcade's 2020 album Un Canto por México, Vol. 1.
 It was one of four songs from Hasta la Raíz to appear in the album, the others being "Hasta la Raíz", "Para Qué Sufrir" and "Lo Que Construimos".